 The Grand Rapids Symphony was established in 1930, and the steadfast commitment of visionary community leaders has created an organization that has received national recognition for the high quality of its concerts and educational programs.

-More than eighty years ago, our community in Grand Rapids and West Michigan determined that an orchestra would strengthen the city and region.
+More than ninety years ago, our community in Grand Rapids and West Michigan determined that an orchestra would strengthen the city and region.
 Following the decision to establish this important cultural resource, the steadfast commitment of visionary community leaders has created an organization that is recognized nationally for the high quality of its concerts and educational programs.

 The Grand Rapids Symphony presents more than 400 performances each year, touching the lives of some 200,000.
 Nearly half of those who benefit are students, senior citizens and people with disabilities reached through extensive education and community service programs.

-The Symphony’s Affiliated Organizations include the Grand Rapids Bach Festival, Grand Rapids Symphony Chorus, Grand Rapids Youth Symphony and Classical Orchestra, and Grand Rapids Symphony Youth Choruses.
+The Symphony’s Affiliated Organizations include the Grand Rapids Bach Festival, Grand Rapids Symphony Chorus, Grand Rapids Youth Symphony and Classical Orchestra, and Grand Rapids Youth Choruses.
 The Symphony also provides the orchestra for Opera Grand Rapids and the Grand Rapids Ballet Company.

 Our vision is for the Grand Rapids Symphony to be a more integral and indispensable part of the West Michigan community.
 The institution has long been an important part of the community, with musical excellence, diverse programming, collaborative spirit, and a commitment to learning all adding to the quality of life we enjoy in West Michigan.